 Mrs. Nesbitt attended Sam Houston State University and the University of Houston, where she majored in Business Administration, and also was approved as a Certified Professional Secretary (CPS).
 In 1976, she was one of the founders of an oil field service company in the State of Texas.
 After thirty-five years of ownership, Mrs. Nesbitt and her son sold their company to a publicly traded corporation.
 She is currently a partner in a South Texas Oil Exploration Company.
 Her primary residence is in Houston, Texas.

 On May 5, 2017 Mrs. Nesbitt organized the Order of the Monarchs of Rheims.
+She was elected as Regent Emerita, in perperuity, Order of the Monarchs of Rheims and appointed First Dame in the Order of St. Denis.
 All Monarchs coroneted at Rheims Cathedral represent the most elegant and greatest kings in the history of Europe, as well as the nation that helped to bring about our American Revolution.
 It was one of the greatest dynasties in Europe.
 Please reference the complete listing on the HSC site for further details.

 The Texas Genealogical College named Mrs. Nesbitt a recipient of the Hall of Fame Award on October 21st, 2016.
 To view, click here.